jameskennard/mockito-collections/README.md

 Ignoring a Mock when injecting into a Collection
 ------------------------------------------------

 Fields annotated with the @Mock annotation are considered for injection into Collection fields.
-It is possible to prevent a field annotated with @Mock being considered for this purpose using the @IgnoreMockForCollections annotation.
+It is possible to prevent a field annotated with @Mock being considered for this purpose using the @IgnoreForCollections annotation.

     @Mock
-    @IgnoreMockForCollections
+    @IgnoreForCollections
     private MyListener listener1;

 Verbatim Collections